 - solicit any act of prostitution,

-- engage in an act of prostitution, and
+- engage in the act of prostitution, and

-- make any type of agreement to engage in prostitution
+- make any agreement to engage in prostitution

 This includes engaging in sexual intercourse or lewd acts with another person in exchange for money or something of value.

-The illegal act of solicitation of prostitution occurs when one person asks another person to perform sex with them and they have the intent to actually carry out the proposed sexual activity.
+The illegal act of solicitation of prostitution occurs when one person asks another person to perform sex with them and intends to carry out the proposed sexual activity.

 What Has to Be Proven for a PC 647(b) Prostitution Conviction?

-A prosecutor has to prove several different factors, known as the elements of the crime in order to obtain a conviction for violating California's solicitation of prostitution laws, such as
+A prosecutor has to prove several different factors, known as the elements of the crime, to obtain a conviction for violating California's solicitation of prostitution laws, such as

-- you made a request to someone to engage in prostitution,
+- you requested someone to engage in prostitution,

-- your intent was to actually engage in prostitution,
+- you intended actually to engage in prostitution,

-- the person actually received your communication with the request.
+- the person who received your communication with the request.